RuanEmanuell/waterreminder/README.md

 ## Water Reminder

 This project is a simple Water Reminder, but I learned a lot from it.
 In this project I learned to manage persistant data (with Hive), send app notifications (with Awesome Notifications), I also learned a lot about other things (such as in-app translation and dark mode) and it was great to increase my Flutter skills overall.
-It is also my first app to be available on Google Play, which was great to learn about this process too.
+It is also my first app to be available on Google Play, and this was great to learn about this process too.

 ### How to Run